mikersays/v60driptimer/README.md

-# Coffee Brewing Procedure Timer
+# V60 Coffee Brewing Timer

 This Python script provides a countdown timer for a coffee brewing procedure according to [James Hoffman's 2022 V60 brewing technique](https://youtu.be/1oB1oDrDkHM).
 It allows you to time each step of the procedure and ensures accurate timing for a perfect cup of coffee.